microsoft/Windows-appsample-lunch-scheduler/README.md

 Lunch Scheduler is a Universal Windows Platform (UWP) sample that schedules lunches with your friends and coworkers.
 You can invite friends to a restaurant of interest and the app takes care of the lunch management for all involved parties.

-> Note - This sample is targeted and tested for Windows 10, version 1903 (10.0; Build 18362), and Visual Studio 2019.
-If you prefer, you can use project properties to retarget the project(s) to Windows 10, version 1809 (10.0; Build 17763), and/or open the sample with Visual Studio 2017.
+> Note - This sample is targeted and tested for Windows 10, version 2004 (10.0; Build 19569), and Visual Studio 2019.
+If you prefer, you can use project properties to retarget the project(s) to Windows 10, version 1903 (10.0; Build 18362).

 This app highlights the following: